Gallery: SHOP Taka Ishii Gallery

 To be officiated by Mr Alexandre Giorgini, Consul general of France in Hong Kong and Macau

-Alisan Fine Arts is proud to present our first ever solo exhibition for Pierre Soulages in Hong Kong as part of The French May Arts Festival celebrating Soulages’ 100th Anniversary.
+To celebrate Pierre Soulages’ 100th birthday, Alisan Fine Arts is proud to present the first ever solo exhibition in Hong Kong for the artist.
+This exhibition will showcase his recent works and is held as part of Le French May Arts Festival.
 The painter and sculptor Pierre Soulages is one of France’s most important artists, with an impressive career spanning over seven decades.
 He is known as a master of post-war abstraction, leader of Tachisme (the French counterpart to Action painting in the United States), and “the painter of black,” owing to the hue’s unique properties as both a colour and a non-colour, and ability to represent the natural, opposing forces of order and disorder.
 Soulages has said, “My instrument is not black but the light reflected from the black.”
 He sees light as a work material that reflects off of the ridges and textures of the blackness, allowing the black to emerge from its colour-void as a glossy and dynamic “colour” composed of organised light.

 Pierre Soulages was born in Rodez, France in 1919 and began to paint while a teenager.
 At the age of eighteen he travelled to Paris to familiarize himself with the art scene and found inspiration in Picasso and Cezanne.
 During the years of World War II he frequented the École des Beaux-Arts in Montpellier, although not formally enrolled as a student.
 In 1946 he moved to Courbevoie, outside Paris, where he set up a studio and began producing abstract works characterised by heavy black brush strokes.
 From the beginning, he entitled his works simply Peinture, together with the dimensions and the exact dating of the respective work.
 He befriended other artists—including Hans Hartung, Francis Picabia, and Fernand Léger—and had his first exhibition at the Salon des Surindépendants in 1947.
 Just one year later, the work of the young artist was discovered in Germany.
 Participation in the 1948 seminal group exhibition Französische abstrakte Malerei was Soulages’ first exhibition abroad, travelling to seven cities throughout Germany.
 In the same year, James Johnson Sweeney, former curator of the Museum of Modern Art (MoMA) and later director of the Guggenheim Museum in New York, became aware of the artist.
 The international recognition accorded to Soulages during this creative period is further reflected in his three appearances at Documenta: I (1955), II (1959) and III (1964).